 Our PenCRU and Family Faculty meetings are friendly and informal.
 You will be treated as an equal and an expert.
-You can claim back reasonable travel and childcare costs to attend a meeting and you will receive a financial acknowledgement for your time.
-We also include a lovely lunch in the meeting too!
+If you are attending a meeting held in Exeter you can claim back reasonable travel and childcare costs.
+We always include a lovely lunch in the meeting too!
+There is also an acknowledgement payment for your time when attending either online or in person meetings.

-Please find details of our expenses and acknowledgement policies and forms in the 'About Us' area on the PenCRU website.
+Please find details of our expenses and acknowledgement policies and forms in the policy section of the website.